ZackWilde27/VulkanGameEngine/GameDocs.md

 ### SpawnThing(position, rotation, scale, meshName, materials, shadowMap, isStatic, castsShadows, ID, luaScriptPath)

-Spawns a thing, keep in mind it's a bit expensive to do during the tick, as a whole bunch of things need to be re-made, like GPU buffers, and descriptor sets.
-Spawning it during GameBegin is fine though, just make sure to do it after calling LoadLevelFromFile
+Spawns a thing, keep in mind it's a bit more expensive to do during GameTick and LevelBegin, as some things need to be re-made, like GPU buffers, and descriptor sets.
+Spawning it during GameBegin is basically free though, just make sure to do it after calling LoadLevelFromFile

 ```position```, ```rotation```, and ```scale``` are all float3s